Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Conclusion

 To summarize, in this paper we studied actual causality and responsibility attribution through the lens of sequential decision making in Dec-POMDs.
 We identified some of the shortcomings of existing definitions of actual causality and introduced a new definition to address them.
 Furthermore, we extended one of the well known causality-based approaches to responsibility attribution in order to account for an agent's power over the final outcome and its ability to manipulate its own degree of responsibility.
 While this work focuses on particular challenges in defining actual causality and attributing responsibility, we view it as an important step toward establishing a formal framework that supports accountable multi-agent sequential decision making.

 Some of the most interesting future research directions are related to practical considerations.
 Given that our primary goal is to formalize the notions of actual causality and responsibility attribution, we made simplifying assumptions that allowed more efficient computation of experimental results.
 For example, even though the Dec-POMDP framework adopted in this work does model uncertainty, we assumed the full knowledge of random variables that define contexts of the corresponding SCM.
 We also assumed that the agents' policies are given.
 Lifting these assumptions is critical for making this work more applicable in practice.
 Furthermore, the algorithmic solution for inferring actual causes and assign responsibility in the experiments is based on exhaustive search.
 Therefore, deriving more scalable algorithmic solutions is needed for applying this work in challenging domains.
+Finally, we deem further analysis of actual causality properties a meaningful extension of our work.